-You don’t have to swallow a dictionary to write good copy!
+You don’t have to swallow a thesaurus to write good copy.

 Think about your reasons for writing in the first place.